sahilbishnoi26/teradata-mcp-server/README.md

     - read_flow_control - Get the Teradata system flow control metrics by day and hour

     - prompt_table_archive - Create a table archive strategy for database tables.
+    - prompt_database_lineage - Creates a directed lineage map of tables in a database.

 3. td_data_quality_tools:
     - missing_values - returns a list of column names with missing values